Radically-Open DBT (RO-DBT)

 RO-DBT Helps Clients Achieve Change

-The main focus of RO-DBT treatment is to increase a client’s social connectedness through improving social signalling, increasing openness to new situations or experiences, and decreasing tendencies to be rigid & rule-driven in behaviors &/or to interact in an aloof manner.
+The main focus of RO-DBT treatment is to increase a client’s social connectedness through improving social signalling, increasing openness to new situations or experiences, decreasing tendencies to be rigid & rule-driven in behaviors &/or interacting in an aloof manner.

 A key element to treatment in RO-DBT is teaching clients how to relax prior to social interactions so they are better able to communicate and connect with others.
 Specific instructions are provided which allow clients to turn off their tendency to highly monitor themselves and rehearse interactions prior to engaging with others, resulting in less inhibited or disingenuous emotional expression.
 Clients are encouraged to practice these steps repeatedly during individual sessions, skills classes, & outside of therapy.